lombardo-chcg/scala-gradle-starter/README.md

 ```sh
 ./starter-cli/starter.sh
 ```
-The starter will bootstrap a new project in a new local directory.
+The starter will bootstrap a fresh project in a new local directory.

 3. Liftoff 🚀